Bay Adelaide Centre - West Tower

-- Behavioral Matters.
-Advising a Canadian client in defence of a non-public abuse of dominance investigation by the Competition Bureau, and advising an international client in defence of allegations by the Competition Bureau concerning an agreement among competitors.
+- a Canadian client in defence of a non-public abuse of dominance investigation by the Competition Bureau

 David is the only Canadian named in the Global Competition Review 40 under 40 in 2020, and one of Lexpert’s 2019 Rising Stars: Leading Lawyers Under 40.
 David is recognized as a leading competition lawyer by Chambers Canada and Chambers Global.
-He is also recognized as one of the five most highly regarded North American practitioners by Who’s Who Legal: Competition – Future Leaders 2018, which profiles the foremost practitioners in the competition community under 45.
+He is also recognized as one of the most highly regarded North American partners by Who’s Who Legal: Competition – Future Leaders since 2017, which profiles the foremost practitioners in the competition community under 45.
 Clients describe David as “a sharp thinker with great analytical capabilities,” and praise his “straightforward practical advice.”
 In 2017, David was the only Canadian lawyer nominated by Global Competition Review for its Lawyer of the Year – Under 40 award.

 David is an active member of the Canadian competition law community.
 He has been a professor at Osgoode Hall Law School and served as chair of several committees of the Canadian Bar Association's National Competition Law Section.

 |Education|| Osgoode Hall Law School (LL.B., 2005)

 University of Winnipeg (B.A., 2002)